Last Updated on 26 May 2022

 Clear understanding through logic or inspiration.
 This experience is not limited to those who meditate and fast.
 It is a core expectation of offerings from…

 - Fox News, which promises “fair and balanced” reporting,

 - The Wall Street Journal, which many consider the ultimate authority for business news, and

-- Sierra Club, which provides perspective on environmental threats and conservation.
+- Sierra Club provides perspective on environmental threats and conservation.

 The sense of living without unwanted constraints.
 This experience often plays tug-of-war with the desire for security; more of one tends to decrease the other.
 Nevertheless, freedom is enticing, whether it’s freedom from dictators, or in the case of…

-- Google, the freedom to quickly search the Web learning and interacting with millions of people and resources.
+- Google offers the freedom to search the Web quickly, learning, and interacting with millions of people and resources.

 The balanced and pleasing relationship of parts to a whole, whether in nature, society, or an individual.
 When we seek a work/life balance, we are in pursuit of harmony.
 Much of the aesthetic appeal of design depends on our personal desire for the visual experience of harmony.
 Likewise, when we shop at…

 - Target for a toaster that matches our mixer, we are in pursuit of harmony.